anujydv/group_chat/README.md

 # Chat App

 ### Description
 > It's a simple chat app, in this group of people can connect and share their thought and do discussions.
-If anyone wants to separate discussion, he can create a group and others can join in. no other person join till he does not know the group name.
+Anyone can create separate group and others can join in. no other person join till he does not know the group name.

 ### Build stack
   * NodeJs